ju-lewis/Notes/COMP30027 - Machine Learning/Lectures/L13 - Classifier Combination.md

 - Effective over noisy datasets
 - Performance is generally much better than the base classifiers

+- Reduces overfitting and variance by generating multiple different models
+	- If the base models are too complex, they may overfit on their respective subsets

 ## Random Forest

+Random forests are composed of multiple *random trees*, which are all considered when predicting the final class label.

 **Random trees:**
 A decision tree, but only some of the possible attributes are considered at each node